CarolHall-NCSU-CBE/Parallel-DMD-PRIME20/README.md

 where *Concentration* is in *mM* and *boxlength* is in *Angstrom*

+ 	- **T** is simulation temperature in *Kelvin*.
+When start simulations for a new system, it is recommended to run multiple simulations of the same system at different temperatures.
+Check the simulation results to select the temperature that predict high order peptide aggregation.
+The simulation might get stuck in local miminima if the temperature is too low, but there is no aggregation if the temperature is too low.

 >**Note 2:** The current version allows annealing simulation with a default set of temperatures (annealing = 0) or a user-defined temperatures (annealing = 1).

 >**Note 3:** If an error is returned and the simulation is terminated during the generating of initital configuration.
 Adding another parameter to the end of **input.txt**: